ziyaad30/ForwardTacotron/README.md

 ```
 python train_tacotron.py
 ```
-(3) Use the trained tacotron model to create alignment features with:
+Once the training is finished, the model will automatically extract the alignment features from the dataset.
+In case you stopped the training early, you can use the latest checkpoint to manually run the process with:
 ```
 python train_tacotron.py --force_align
 ```
-(4) Train ForwardTacotron with:
+(3) Train ForwardTacotron with:
 ```
 python train_forward.py
 ```
-(5) Generate Sentences with Griffin-Lim vocoder:
+(4) Generate Sentences with Griffin-Lim vocoder:
 ```
 python gen_forward.py --alpha 1 --input_text 'this is whatever you want it to be' griffinlim
 ```